mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 To illustrate how impractical 100% human review is, consider YouTube.
 Users upload [**over 500 hours of video every minute**](https://www.statista.com/statistics/259477/hours-of-video-uploaded-to-youtube-every-minute/), or **1.8 million hours per day.** Reviewing this number of videos manually would require _75,000 reviewers_ watching videos 24/7, or _240,000_ if reviewers only work 8-hour shifts and have a lunch break.
 Add 1,000 to handle _re-reviewing_ videos whose creators [claim were incorrectly deleted](https://www.tspa.org/curriculum/ts-fundamentals/content-moderation-and-operations/user-appeals/).
 We're left with **241,000 reviewers**, or [160% the number of Google employees](https://www.macrotrends.net/stocks/charts/GOOG/alphabet/number-of-employees).
 That's not going to work.

 #### 2. [Attempt 2: Machine Learning](#attempt-2-machine-learning)
 Note that machine learning isn't the only option for fighting spam.
 There _is_ a solid use case for hand-crafted deterministic rules for subsets of spam.
-Something like "how often should a user be allowed to post a video?" probably doesn't need a dedicated ML classifier and could be inferred from a distribution of the number of times users post in a day, for example.
+Something like "how often should a user be allowed to post a video?" probably doesn't need a dedicated classifier and could be inferred from a distribution of the number of times users post in a day, for example.

 #### 3. [Attempt 2: Machine Learning](#attempt-2-machine-learning)
-I write "model" here but our spam classifier can actually be an [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) of models, each trained on different subsets of spam.
-This is how [Facebook's News Feed](https://about.fb.com/news/2021/01/how-does-news-feed-predict-what-you-want-to-see/) works, for example.
-There are a set of component models that target small chunks of a problem, like whether a user will like a piece of content, or start following the page that posted the content, etc. These models can be incredibly complex, but they ultimately output a probability that the action will occur.
-Then you can simply attach weights to each of the probabilities, sum them, and rank by these scores.
-This is one way to navigate the tradeoff of high accuracy and low explainability of complex models (like what, exactly, leads to a person deciding to react with a heart emoji on a post) while having explainability in the overall ranking of an item in the feed.
+Throughout this post I use the singular "model" or "classifier" to refer to our system for catching spam.
+But spam is a vast, multi-faceted space, so we probably actually want an [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) of models, each trained on different subsets of spam.
+This ensemble approach is how [Facebook's News Feed](https://about.fb.com/news/2021/01/how-does-news-feed-predict-what-you-want-to-see/) works.
+Individual items in Feed are ranked by many models, each outputting a likelihood that a user will like the item, or comment on it, or start following the page that posted the item, etc.

 #### 4. [Evaluation framework](#evaluation-framework)
 Modeling just the existing data can be useful, too, but this falls more in the realm of business intelligence or data analytics.
-The goal there is to understand our data, the relationships between features, etc. but there is not necessarily a _predictive_ component of trying to understand future data.
+The goal there is to understand our data, but there is not necessarily a _predictive_ component of trying to understand future data.